Free-Software-for-Android/RootCommands/README.md

 # RootCommands

-_Currently RootCommands is not ready to be used in production_

 This is a library to simplify the execution of root commands.
 It is a Java wrapper around native executables used to execute root commands.